I was recently inspired by this Twitter exchange between The Minimalists and The Container Store (yes, this really happened).

 I’ve learned that there is nothing more consistent with unhappiness than spending your time in a way that doesn’t serve who you are. — Scott Dinsmore

-Downshift to simple living: My existential crisis planted the seed and put me on the path toward downshifting to simple living and voluntary simplicity.
+Downshift to simple living: My existential crisis planted the seed and put me on the path toward downshifting to simple living, slow living, and voluntary simplicity.
 I’ve decreased my wants/desires as well as my perceived needs, but there’s still a long way to go.
 Unintentional consumption is becoming a thing of the past.
 We now make intentional choices about where we will spend and where we will cut and are designing the slow and simple living life we want.

 It’s never too early or too late to fight lifestyle inflation in your life: You will need to course-correct again and again (as outlined in this great first-hand experience over many years).
 I also love this perspective: